Duke Louis Ernest of Brunswick-Lüneburg: Duke of Courland

 After the arrest of the duke of Courland, Ludwig was elected his successor on 27 June 1741 with the support of his cousin Maria Theresa of Austria.
-He then went to St Petersburg, and seems to have been interested in marriage with Elizabeth of Russia in the hope to become emperor.
-However, upon Elizabeth's palace coup on 6 December 1741, his nephew Ivan and all Ivan's German advisers lost their positions, resulting in their exile, imprisonment or departure.
+He then went to Saint Petersburg, and seems to have been interested in marriage with Elizabeth of Russia in the hope to become emperor.
+However, upon Elizabeth's palace coup on 6 December 1741, his nephew Ivan and all of Ivan's German advisers lost their positions, resulting in their exile, imprisonment or departure.
 Louis Ernest lost his Dukedom of Courland due to the coup and returned to Germany in 1742.

 War of the Austrian Succession

 He took part in the Second Silesian War from 1744 as an Austrian field-marshal and therefore fought against his brothers and many of his other relatives, who mostly took the side of Prussia.
 In the battle of Soor on 30 September 1745, he was seriously wounded, but seems to have appeared on the military scene in the Netherlands as early as the spring of 1746.
-On 11 October 1746, during the War of the Austrian Succession, he took part in the battle of Roucoux against France.
-In the following year, he fought in the battle of Lauffeldt as Feldzeugmeister or supreme artillery commander, and met stadholder William IV, Prince of Orange, then involved in border battles against France.
+On 11 October 1746, during the War of the Austrian Succession, he took part in the battle of Rocoux against France.
+In the following year, he fought in the battle of Lauffeld as Feldzeugmeister or supreme artillery commander, and met stadtholder William IV, Prince of Orange, then involved in border battles against France.